What is a no lift policy?

 Whilst no lift policies safeguard all parties in certain situations, they’re not entirely practical.

-Of all patients admitted to the hospital after a fall, 20% of them will have been on the floor for over an hour.
-That’s 1 in 5 people being left on the floor; it’s uncomfortable and it’s undignified.
+Of all patients admitted to hospital after a fall, 20% of them will have been on the floor for over an hour.
+That’s 1 in 5 people who are left on the floor; this is uncomfortable and it is undignified.

-But not only do you face a long wait, you actually run the risk of being reported to the CQC if there have been multiple ambulance call-outs to your care home.
+But not only do carers and fallen residents face a long wait, the care home runs the risk of being reported to the CQC if there have been multiple ambulance call-outs to your care home.
 You could consider it a bit of a Catch-22 situation.

 So the alternative is to allow carers to lift patients when they’re stuck on the floor, but only when the risk of causing injury has been minimised and it is safe.